jandreu/oamperece-sci/README.md

 A standard tool we use for scientific computing with Python is Anaconda Environment.
 If you don't know yet what is Anaconda, I would suggest you first read one of the blog posts that explain what Anaconda is and how it could be used in data science and other applications: https://towardsdatascience.com/anaconda-start-here-for-data-science-in-python-475045a9627

-Miniforge is a lighter version of Anaconda were some rarely used libraries and functions have been removed, therefore it is possible to install this Anaconda in resource limiting architectures.
-It is also limited to the conda-forge repository of Anaconda, but this repository is also one of the ones with more libraries.
+Miniforge is a lighter version of Anaconda were some rarely used libraries and functions have been removed, therefore it is possible to install this Anaconda in not mainstream architectures such as ARM, PowerPC etc. It is also limited to the conda-forge repository of Anaconda, but this repository is also one of the ones with more libraries.

 First login into your compute instance using your public key. if you are using Linux you need to go to the same directory were you have located your key and them type: